iGrid-Solutions-LLC/MZS_Portfolio/README.md

 This is the most basic form of a shiny application, no flourishes, no extra features.
 It showcases the simplest structure a shiny app can take, and how it can be run outside of the Golem framework.

+## StockSimulator

+This was small side project to test methods of simulating stock and portfolio performance over time.
+The code in here is not well vetted, or useful, and serves as just a starting point in case I ever come back to this project.